 Suddenly my career dreams started to click into place and take shape.
 I was nearly 300 pages into my book, which told my redemption story.
 People who read my weekly blog, which talks about living my dreams, asked to hire me as their life coach.

-Suddenly I met the first man I have really liked in a very long time, and thought to myself, I think I just met my husband.
+Suddenly I met the first man I really liked in a very long time and thought to myself, I think I just met my husband.

 Suddenly I am simply, beautifully me.